chilts/s3tools/README.md

 ### s3-find-duplicates ###

-Finds all duplicate objects in the bucket based on the ETag/MD5.
+Finds all duplicate objects in the bucket or directory based on the ETag/MD5.

 ```
-Usage: s3-find-duplicates <bucket>
+Usage: s3-find-duplicates --bucket <bucket>
+Usage: s3-find-duplicates --dir <dir>
 ```

-Prints each ETag first, then the names of any duplicate objects:
+Prints each ETag/MD5 first, then the names of any duplicate objects:

 ```
 dc603ae9ef991f230c00671fde9958a8